 “Desire is the fire.
 Polarity is the spark that lights it.
 Without polarity, desire has no ignition.”

-— Playing With Fire, Justin Patrick Pierce & Londin Angel WintersThe 7 Scales of Polarity
+Playing With Fire, Justin Patrick Pierce & Londin Angel WintersWhat Happens to Polarity After Years Together

 Free Practices